amper5and/secrets.js/README.md

 ## Changelog

 * 1.1.0
+	* Added `grunt watch` task to auto-run tests and minification on every JavaScript file save.
 	* Minified file now contains name, version and author comments automatically.
 	* Configured basic `grunt` tasks for minification, Node.js testing with Jasmine, jshint, eslint.
 Removed Karma test runner and manual minification and testing steps.
 Just run `grunt`.
 	* [Bugfix] calling `secrets.init()` now actually resets *all* internal state back to the default settings.
 Previously `init()` only reset some internal values. `init()` now calls a new private function `reset()` to accomplish this.